IFA Berlin: History

-German physicist and inventor Manfred von Ardenne gave a public demonstration of a television system using a cathode ray tube for both transmission (using flying-spot image scans, not a camera) and reception, at the 1931 show.
+German physicist and inventor Manfred von Ardenne gave the world's first public demonstration of a fully electronic television system using a cathode-ray tube for both transmission (using flying-spot image scans, not a camera) and reception, at the 1931 show.

 In 1933 the Volksempfänger (VE 301 W), a Nazi-sponsored radio receiver design, was introduced.
 Ordered by Joseph Goebbels, designed by Otto Griessing, sold by Gustav Seibt, it was presented at the tenth Berliner Funkausstellung on 18 August 1933, its price fixed at 76 Reichsmark (RM).
 100,000 units were sold during the exhibition.

 In 1938 the DKE 38 (Deutscher Kleinempfänger 38, i.e. German miniature receiver 1938) followed, the price fixed at 35 RM.

 AEG, founded in 1883 by Emil Rathenau, showed the first practical audio tape recorder, the Magnetophon K1, at the August 1935 show.

 In 1939 the exhibition was called Grosse Deutsche Funk- und Fernseh-Ausstellung (Great German Radio and Television Exhibition).
 The Einheits-Fernseh-Empfänger E1, a TV set designed to be affordable for everybody, was introduced.
 Plans for large-scale manufacture were thwarted by the outbreak of World War II.
 Color TV was also introduced (a prototype), based on an invention by Werner Flechsig (cf. shadow mask).

 Multinational Dutch electronics corporation Philips introduced the compact audio cassette medium for audio storage and the first cassette recorder (the Philips EL3300), developed by ir.
 Lou Ottens and his team at the Philips factory in Hasselt, at the 1963 show, on Friday 30 August.
-Due to global pandemic, IFA Berlin was close in 2020 and 2021.
+Due to global pandemic, IFA Berlin was closed in 2020 and 2021.
 It was open again on September 2, 2022.